Lift at low Reynolds number: Soft-lubrication lift

 The authors combined theory and experiments in order to show that a small particle moving along an elastic membrane through a viscous fluid is repelled from the membrane due to soft-lubrication forces.
 An analytic expression for the particle trajectory is derived, including a normal migration velocity of the particle that is quadratic in speed and depends on a combination of the tension and bending resistances of the membrane.
 The quantitative agreement with the theoretical predictions with no fitting parameter indicates once again the presence and relevance of the soft-lubrication lift force.
 Furthermore, due to the slenderness of the membrane, the effective compliance is large and the effect is strong enough for separation and sorting of particles on the basis of both their size and density.
 Once again, the relevance for biology -- where membranes are widespread -- is discussed.

 The above recent experimental literature provides confidence in the existence of the soft-lubrication lift force, as well as in its importance at small scales and for biology.
-However, in these works, the quantitative evidence for the soft-lubrication lift is only indirect since only trajectories and effective friction coefficients are typically measured.
-A direct measurement was thus needed.
-The first SFA and AFM direct force measurements of the soft-lubrication lift force at the nanoscale were performed by \textcite{Vialar2019} and by \textcite{Zhang2020}, respectively.
+However, in these works, the quantitative evidence for the soft-lubrication lift is indirect since only trajectories and effective friction coefficients are typically measured.
+Despite the fact that forces and trajectories are equivalent in steady Stokes flows, a direct measurement of the soft-lubrication lift force was thus missing.
+The first SFA and AFM direct force measurements of the soft-lubrication lift force at the nanoscale were performed by \citet{Vialar2019} and by \citet{Zhang2020}, respectively.
 On the one hand, in the former SFA study, the authors investigated the behavior of mica surfaces coated with microgels under shear and compression.
 The emergence of velocity-dependent, shear-induced normal forces was observed and quantified (see Fig.~\ref{vialar}).

-Moreover, the data are in agreement with the soft-lubrication lift force but revealed a counterintuitive value of the microgel elastic modulus.
+Moreover, the scaling of data is in agreement with the soft-lubrication lift force but revealed a counterintuitive value of the microgel elastic modulus.
 On the other hand, Zhang \textit{et al.} employed an AFM colloidal probe near an horizontally-oscillated elastomeric layer and measured the average lift force as a function of the gap size (see Fig.~\ref{zhang}), for various driving velocities, viscosities, and stiffnesses.

 The results are in agreement with a quantitative model developed from the soft-lubrication theory for small compliances~\cite{Bertin2021}.
-For larger compliances, or equivalently for smaller confinement length scales, an empirical scaling law for the observed saturation of the lift force is proposed and discussed.
+For larger compliances, or equivalently for smaller confinement length scales, an empirical scaling law for the observed saturation of the lift force was proposed and discussed.
 This high-loading conjecture should be compared in future to recent theoretical developments~\cite{Essink2021}.